 Ministerial Taskforce into Public Mental Health Services for Infants, Children and Adolescents aged 0-18 years in Western Australia (ICA Taskforce)

-The ICA Taskforce is being led by an independent chair and will actively engage children, young people, families, clinicians, support providers, and other key stakeholders in the design of public specialist child and adolescent mental health services for infants, children and adolescents aged 0 – 18 years that fit the unique metropolitan, regional, rural and remote circumstances of WA.
-We are going to make sure that infants, children, adolescents and their families and carers will be at the centre of the ICA Taskforce to help design and rebuild the service system for infants, children and adolescent mental health services in WA.
+The ICA Taskforce was led by an independent chair and has actively engaged children, young people, families, clinicians, support providers, and other key stakeholders in the design of public specialist child and adolescent mental health services for infants, children and adolescents aged 0 – 18 years that fit the unique metropolitan, regional, rural and remote circumstances of WA.

 - Independent Taskforce Chair, Robyn Kruk AO